 New applications are not being accepted at this time, but information will be posted to this page when the next academy is scheduled.

-The City of Corpus Christi is currently accepting applications for Firefighter / Paramedic utilizing the alternative hiring process.
+The City of Corpus Christi is currently accepting applications for Firefighter / Paramedic.

 Citizens should prepare a plan well in advance of an evacuation.